Creator / Greg Egan

 Common themes in his works include The Singularity

-, atheism, regional politics, religion being the source of many problems, and non-standard sexual identities.
+, atheism, regional politics, religion being the source of many problems, and non-standard sexual and/or gender identities.

 Tropes in his other works include:

 - Adaptive Ability: In Teranesia, an evolving organism is apparently able to anticipate future challenges and develop appropriately.

 - A Form You Are Comfortable With: In works featuring the galaxy-spanning superculture known as the Amalgam (short stories "Riding the Crocodile" and "Glory", and the novel Incandescence), the Amalgam has mastered the trick of manipulating matter on an atomic level to turn pretty much any matter into pretty much whatever they want.
 The Amalgam's favored method of making First Contact with young races is to use artificial bodies that mimic the members of the race being contacted.
 The trope features most prominently in "Glory".